sternberglab/CAST-guide-RNA-tool/README.md

 ## Usage
 There are two primary functions: spacer generation, and spacer evaluation.

+See the examples folder for some sample parameters.
+They should be copied to the appropriate file to run, not run on their own.

-There are also advanced parameters.
+There are also advanced parameters in `src/advanced_parameters.py`, see comments there for more details.

 #### Spacer generation
 This function will generate a number of spacers per given region of a specified reference genome.
 It can be set to target a set of genes by gene names, intergenic (non-coding) regions, as well as custom (user-specified) windows.